 That is much different when you have it at your fingertips, even though it was 10 or 15 years ago, and you’re able to articulate it with details.
 Details about what’s going on at any moment in your story is what brings life to it.
 It helps the person paint a picture of what is happening, and it makes them feel as though you know your stuff, and you will come off as confident!

 When they start asking more detailed questions about your experience and your skill sets, knowing your responses and the details you want to share will be extremely important.

-For this point, I’ll offer your a great e-book called Ace Your Job Interview, Master the Best Responses to the 14 Most Effective Job Interview Questions.
+For this point, I’ll offer your a great webinar titled 3 Keys to Ace Any Job Interview.
+Attendees receive a bonus ebook called Ace Your Job Interview, Master the Best Responses to the 14 Most Effective Job Interview Questions.

 If you look at the questions, you will see a pattern.
 There are a lot of very, very good interview questions the employer disguises, but they’re all looking for the same 15-20 aspects about you.

 Use the eBook to get the questions and career journal to help with your responses.

 The preparation, your understanding of the most common and most critical job interview questions, and knowing your responses are somethings you can do in advance.